mikependon/RepoDB/README.md

 ## RepoDb - a hybrid ORM library for .NET.

-RepoDb provide certain features of both lightweight-ORMs and full-ORMs.
-It helps the developer to simplify the “switchover” of when to use the “lightweight” and “advance” operations during the development.
+RepoDb provide certain features of both micro-ORMs and macro-ORMs.
+It helps the developer to simplify the “switchover” of when to use the “basic” and “advance” operations during the development.

 ### It is high-performant